 Avocado and coconut milk: You don’t need bananas for creaminess and thickness.
 Both avocado and coconut provide a satisfying texture with plenty of minerals and healthy fats.
 Avocados are also rich in folate, magnesium, and potassium, while coconuts are high in manganese, copper, iron, and selenium.
 These are all great nutrients but are especially beneficial to runners and athletes in general.

-Lime and basil leaves: They might not be your usual smoothie go-to ingredients, but they go so well with honeydew melon, adding a nice flavor dimension to the fruit’s natural sweetness.
+Lime and basil leaves might not be your usual smoothie go-to ingredients, but they go so well with honeydew melon, adding a nice flavor dimension to the fruit’s natural sweetness.
 Be sure to use fresh basil, not dried, as they have a completely different flavor.
 If you find yourself running out of fresh herbs, one easy trick is to chop them and freeze them in ice cube trays with water to cover.
-You can then use the frozen herbs any time in both sweet and savory recipes.
+You can then use the frozen herbs anytime in sweet and savory recipes.

 Honeydew melon: Because many people add frozen fruits to smoothies, and melon is generally only available fresh, we tend to eat it whole.
 But just like other unconventional smoothie ingredients like kiwi or persimmon, you might be surprised at how delicious it is when blended into this melon protein smoothie!

 Honeydew melon is not just a sweet, water-rich fruit.
-It’s also high in antioxidants and rich in various minerals and vitamins, including vitamin C, vitamin A, potassium, folate, and B vitamins.
-On top of it, it is rich in fiber, which promotes digestive health and slows down blood sugar spikes.
+It’s also rich in antioxidants, minerals and vitamins, including vitamin C, A, potassium, folate, and B vitamins.
+On top of that, it is rich in fiber, which promotes digestive health and slows down blood sugar spikes.
 Because the honeydew melon is blended and not juiced, you still get all the benefits of its soluble and insoluble fiber but in drink form.